IwanThomas/Udacity-Data-Analysis-Nanodegree/Project-6/README.md

 - I changed the y axis from survival count to survival rate
 - I matched the ordering of the charts with the ordering of the legend.

-Below is the final rendition of my data visualisation
+Below is the final rendition of my data visualisation.
+The html code can be found in index2.html.

 ![Alt text](https://github.com/IwanThomas/Udacity-Data-Analysis-Nanodegree/blob/master/Project-6/Images/index2_screenshot.PNG)